MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/hololens-devices.md

 - [Procure HoloLens](/hololens/hololens2-purchase) devices – find an authorized reseller that is relevant for your implementation plans and support the countries involved.

-To enroll HoloLens devices, your mobile device management (MDM) / endpoint management specialists need to:
+To enroll HoloLens devices, your mobile device management (MDM)/endpoint management specialists must:

 - Decide which [HoloLens deployment scenario](/hololens/hololens-requirements#scenario-a) is relevant for your situation and organization and follow the related deployment guide.